ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 ### Setup Flannel CNI
 By default Kubernetes does not configure a [Container Network Interface](https://cncf.io/projects/) and needs to have one installed.
 [Flannel](https://github.com/coreos/flannel) has an arm64 version available and works reasonably well on the Raspberry Pi 3 and HypriotOS.

-Install flannel using the arm64 image.
+Install flannel using arm64 images,

 ```shell
 curl -sSL https://raw.githubusercontent.com/coreos/flannel/v0.9.0/Documentation/kube-flannel.yml | sed "s/amd64/arm64/g" | kubectl create -f -